-We also used this oil as an accent in the recipe for Creamy Mushroom Soup.
+Other uses for the Smoky Paprika Oil: We included in our recipe for Creamy Mushroom Soup.adding it as a spiral accent.
 Think about also drizzling over grilled fish or chicken tenders, or mixed into salsa.

 MAKES ONE BITE FOR EVERY TORTELLINI & ABOUT 1/4 CUP OF THE SMOKY PAPRIKA OIL